ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 id: policy ID (required key)
 title: short title (required key)
 source: a link to the original policy, eg. a URL of a PDF document
+controls_dir: a directory containing files representing controls that will be imported into this policy
 levels: a list of levels, the first one is default.
   - id: level ID (required key)
     inherits_from: a list of IDs of levels inheriting from